goreleaser/goreleaser/www/docs/customization/artifactory.md

     # URL of your Artifactory instance + path to deploy to
     target: http://artifacts.company.com:8081/artifactory/example-repo-local/{{ .ProjectName }}/{{ .Version }}/

+    # Tells goreleaer not to append the artifact name to the target URL.
+You must do this manually
+    custom_artifact_name: true

     # User that will be used for the deployment
     username: deployuser